 Even better, stocks that pay dividends (and raise their dividends on a regular basis) have proven to outperform stocks that don’t pay dividends.
 Dividends provide a buffer against falling markets, and help boost returns even further during bull markets.

 In 2008, the worst year of the Great Recession, the Dividend Aristocrats Index declined 22%, while the S&P 500 declined 38%.

 The list of Dividend Aristocrats is balanced across market sectors.

 The highest allocation of the Dividend Aristocrats is in the consumer staples, industrials, and materials sectors.
 This should come as no surprise, as these industries enjoy steady product demand from year to year, even during recessions.

 Not all stocks choose to pay dividends to shareholders.
 On the other hand, many stocks do pay dividends, and these are the types of stocks we focus on at Sure Dividend.
 In particular, we frequently recommend investors begin their search with the Dividend Aristocrats.

-For example, using the widely-followed stock valuation metric known as the Cyclically Adjusted Price-to-Earnings ratio, or CAPE, stocks are valued at a price-to-earnings ratio of 34.
+For example, using the widely-followed stock valuation metric known as the Cyclically Adjusted Price-to-Earnings ratio (also called the Shiller P/E ratio), stocks are valued at a price-to-earnings ratio of nearly 39.